 Farmers, through Farmers Group, Inc. and its subsidiaries (FGI), provides certain non-claims administrative and management services to the Farmers Exchanges.
-This segment also includes all reinsurance assumed from the Farmers Exchanges by the ZIC Group.
+This segment also includes all reinsurance assumed from the Farmers Exchanges by the Group.
 Farmers Exchanges are prominent writers of personal and small commercial lines of business in the U.S.

-For the purpose of discussing financial performance the ZIC Group considers General Insurance, Global Life and Farmers to be its core business segments.
+For the purpose of discussing financial performance the Group considers General Insurance, Global Life and Farmers to be its core business segments.

-Other Operating Businesses predominantly consist of the ZIC Group's Holding and Financing and Headquarters activities.
+Other Operating Businesses predominantly consist of the Group's Holding and Financing and Headquarters activities.
 Certain alternative investment positions not allocated to business operating segments are included within Holding and Financing.

-Non-Core Businesses include insurance and reinsurance businesses that the ZIC Group does not consider core to its operations and are therefore mostly managed to achieve a beneficial run-off.
-Non-Core businesses are mainly situated in the U.S., Bermuda and the UK.
+Non-Core Businesses include insurance and reinsurance businesses that the Group does not consider core to its operations and are therefore mostly managed to achieve a beneficial run-off.
+In addition, Non-Core Businesses includes the Group's management of property loans and banking activities.
+Non-Core businesses are mainly situated in the U.S., Bermuda, the UK and Ireland.

-The ZIC Group also manages two of the three core segments on a secondary level.
+The Group also manages two of the three core segments on a secondary level.